 2. Remove WordPress credits from Divi with the WP Editor

 Some themes don’t have the option to make changes from their customizer.
-So, if that your case, you can remove and edit the credits using the WordPress Editor.
-As you’ll edit some core files, we recommend you use a child theme for this.
+So, if that’s your case, you can remove and edit the credits using the WordPress Editor.
+As you’ll be editing some core files, we recommend using a child theme for this.

-So, to hide the credits, in your WP dashboard, go to Appearance > Editor and look for the footer.php file.
-There, look for the part of the code that contains the “Powered by WordPress” text.
+To hide the credits, navigate to your WP dashboard, go to Appearance > Editor, and locate the footer.php file.
+Locate the section of code containing the “Powered by WordPress” text.
 You can either delete that section of the code or edit it to add any text you want.

 After that, save the changes, and voila!